Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 The large order program: Unlock catering orders

-You must meet certain qualifications to get invited, and inviations are only sent out when DoorDash needs more Dashers in the program.
+You must meet certain qualifications to get invited, and invitations are only sent out when DoorDash needs more Dashers in the program.

-Instant Dashing: For new Dashers who don’t have a Red Card
+Instant Dash: For new Dashers who don’t have a Red Card

-The Red Card is a credit card that allows Dashers to pay for certain orders in person.
+The Red Card is a payment card that allows Dashers to pay for certain orders—such as shop and deliver—in person.
 DoorDash ships the red card within 5 days of your activation as a Dasher, and you’ll need to carry it on all shifts.

-You will receive an alert from DoorDash if Instant Dashing is available.
+You will receive an alert from DoorDash if Instant Dash is available.
 They’ll let you know that you’ve passed screening and that you can now sign on to begin Dashing.

-Instant Dashing is only available for 10 days.
-After 10 days, you’ll need to input your Red Card info before you can sign on to Dash.
+Instant Dash is only available for 10 days.
+After 10 days, you’ll need to input your Red Card info before signing on to Dash.

 Order requests that require a Red Card will have a notice